-As an inveterate foodie, I had three items on my menu to during my recent trip to Amsterdam: The best Noodles, Apple Pies and French Fries
+As an inveterate foodie, I had three items on my menu to during my recent trip to Amsterdam: Looking for The best Noodles, Apple Pies and French Fries

 The best Fries in Amsterdam

 Firstly, French Fries are not French but Flemish ( or Belgian to the initiated) and are found in a tiny street off the mad buzz of Kaalverstraat the street of high fashion off the historic Dam Square.
 As you make your way past this mad street of shoppers looking for bargains in shoes and jackets, your nose will suddenly be assailed by the strong smell of chips frying .
-At any given time there is a long line queuing up for the fries which are drowned in the most amazing serving of creamy mayonnaise. [ctt title=”” tweet=”The smallest serving is large enough to leave you stuffed and full, ready to march on ahead for the next hour or so.” coverup=”5gJe8″]
+At any given time there is a long line queuing up for the fries that are truly golden brown, piping hot and delicious .
+And when they are

 Alas, not for me the BEST fries in Amsterdam but the next best which are to be found right on Damrak opposite the oldest/first stock exchange in the world – at Manneken Pis giving due credit to the fries’ Belgian origins.
 But I’m not complaining.
 With a light drizzle falling, nothing could be more comforting than the slightly crunchy and yummily munchy french fry dipped in creamy mayo.